 Bedard’s dialogue also reads like so much bad fan fiction.
 Cringeworthy lines like Hal saying, “My one consolation in all this is that my successor was a better man than me” left me rolling my eyes as I struggled to find anything in this issue which appealed to me.
 Now I’m well aware that some fans are going to love the book for its nostalgia factor and I don’t mean to lessen the enthusiasm for anyone who likes the book, but it just didn’t work for me on any level.

 I do think that Ron Wagner did a nice job conveying emotion in this issue and while I don’t think Hal’s mental state is in line with my understanding of the character his work does represent Bedard’s vision of how guilt ridden Hal is and those panels definitely convey that effectively.

 Convergence: Green Lantern/Parallax #1 pays a visit to one of the most controversial time periods in Green Lantern history, starting out with strong emotional beats which quickly give way to a very pedestrian issue.
-From getting its comic's history wrong to sophomoric dialogue there's not much to get excited about here beyond a potentially nostalgic trip down memory lane.
-Two out of five lanterns.
+From getting its comic’s history wrong to sophomoric dialogue there’s not much to get excited about here beyond a potentially nostalgic trip down memory lane.
+Four out of ten lanterns.